01.Is it worth upgrading to the new Thermomix TM5?

 The Thermomix has been around since the 1960s when it first launched in Germany as a food processor.
 After many years of innovation, it found its way onto the Australia market in 2000.
 Combining the functions of 10 appliances in one unit, the Thermomix can chop, beat, mix, whip, grind, knead, mince, grate, juice, blend, heat, stir, steam and even weigh food.

-To find out if its performance justifies the hefty price tag, CHOICE put the latest version, the TM5, up against its predecessor the TM31 as well as two cheaper competitors in our All-in-one kitchen machine reviews.
+To find out if its performance justifies the hefty price tag, CHOICE put the latest version, the TM5, up against its predecessor the TM31 as well as some cheaper competitors in our All-in-one kitchen machine reviews.

 More on the Thermomix